 Developed in France and closely related to the Blue Picardy Spaniel, the Picardy is the oldest of the two breeds.

 Although the two breeds share the same origins, the Picardy was crossed with various British breeds like the English Setter during the nineteenth century.
 This cross-breeding led to the Blue Picardy Spaniel and subtle differences between the two Spaniels.

 Although extremely good with children, this calm, gentle and mild-mannered dog still needs plenty of exercise.
 The Picardy is a high-energy dog with above-average activity needs, so it is ideal for an active family.
 Not only is the Picardy intelligent and biddable, but its friendly and placid nature makes it easy to train.
 The Picardy is a dog that thrives when there’s a job to do.

 The Picardy is not a dog that likes to be left alone as it’s exceptionally devoted to its family.
 Docile and loyal the Picardy is sensitive and responds well to positive and fair handling.

 The Picardy’s coat is grey with brown patches and is dense and slightly coarse.
 Weekly brushing will keep your dog’s low-maintenance coat in good shape.

 Medium-sized and stocky, this rare breed hails from France.
 In fact, the Ponto, as it’s affectionately called, was so unusual that after the Second World War, it was crossed with Irish Water Spaniels to keep the breed alive.

 The Water Spaniel’s influence is evident in the curly coat that remains smooth around the face.
-And the coat colours of solid brown and brown and white roan.
+And the coat colors of solid brown and brown and white roan.

 Gentle, affectionate, and fun-loving, the Ponto is often referred to as ‘the little clown of the marshes.
 Although the Pont-Audemer remains a predominately working dog, they can adapt to family life in the right home.

 Intelligent and eager to please the Ponto is easy to train if the training remains fun.
 Hardy and energetic, the Pont-Audemer Spaniel is ideal for an experienced working home or an active family that is willing to work as hard as it does.

-Playful and devoted the Ponto is not an ideal first-time dog but in the right environment is an engaging and devoted companion.
+Playful and devoted, the Ponto is not an ideal first-time dog but an engaging and dedicated companion in the right environment.